IntersectMBO/cardano-db-sync/doc/configuration.md

 without having to maintain the whole tx_out table.
 Deletes to `tx_out` are propagated to `ma_tx_out` through foreign keys.
 If this is set once, then it must be always set on following executions of db-sync.
 Failure to do this can result in crashed and db-sync currently has no way to detect it.

+### --bootstrap-tx-out

+This flag results in a similar db schema as using `--prune-tx-out`, except it syncs faster.
+The difference is that instead of inserting/updating/deleting outputs, it delays the insertion of
+UTxO until the tip of the chain.
+By doing so, it avoid costly db operations for the majority of outputs, that are eventually consumed and as a result deleted.
+UTxO are eventually inserted in bulk from the ledger state.
+The initial implementation of the feautures assumes using `--prune-tx-out` and not using `--disable-ledger`, since the ledger state is used.
+The networks needs to be in Babbage or Conway era for this to work.
+Some field are left empty when using this flag, like
+- `tx.fee` has a wrong value 0
+- `tx.deoposit` is left Null
+- `redeemer.script_hash` is left Null

+Until the ledger state migration happens any restart requires reusing the `--bootstrap` flag.
+After it's completed the flag can be omitted on restarts.